cypress-io/cypress-documentation/source/guides/core-concepts/retry-ability.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

+- How Cypress retries tests
 - How Cypress retries commands and assertions
 - When commands are retried and when they are not
 - How to address some situations of flaky tests
 {% endnote %}

 A core feature of Cypress that assists with testing dynamic web applications is retry-ability.
 Like a good transmission in a car, it usually works without you noticing it.
 But understanding how it works will help you write faster tests with fewer run-time surprises.

+# Test retries

+Tests retry by default during `cypress run` if they fail.
+Additionally, the number of retries can be configured.
+Read {% url "Test Retries" test-retries %} for more information.

 # Commands vs assertions